abinit/abipy/docs/coding_guide.rst

 Abipy has a testing infrastructure based on :mod:`unittest` and pytest_.

-Common test support is provided by :mod:`abipy.core.testing`, data files are stored in :file:`abipy/tests/data`.
+Common test support is provided by :mod:`abipy.core.testing`, data files are stored in :file:`abipy/data`, in particular in :file:`abipy/data/refs` that contains several output files that can be used for writing unit tests and examples.